Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |text|unspecified|

-The requested screen orientation, specified as a text value.
+_The requested screen orientation, specified as a text value.
 Commonly used values are landscape, portrait, sensor, user and unspecified.
-See the Android developer documentation for ActivityInfo.Screen_Orientation for the complete list of possible settings.
+See the Android developer documentation for ActivityInfo.Screen_Orientation for the complete list of possible settings._

 ### Scrollable

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'Scrollable')]]